 Our adventure begins at 10am in Gatlinburg, Tennessee, where we meet our guides and fellow travelers.
 Following a brief orientation, we hop on our provided shuttle for a 45-minute drive to beautiful Cades Cove.
 The unique topography and environment attract a wide variety of flora and fauna found nowhere else in the world.
 We?ll also experience the rich human history of the valley, as our tour takes us past well-preserved churches, cabins and Civil War cemeteries.
-From Cades Cove, we will head to Tremont to escape the crowds for a short hike to Spruce Flats Falls.
+From Cades Cove, we will head to Tremont to escape the crowds for a short hike to an impressive set of large cascades surrounded by numerous small waterfalls and cascades.
 At the end of the day, our friendly camp host welcomes us to Signature Camp where we?re greeted with delicious appetizers and a refreshing drink.
 Lunch and dinner included?.

 After a tasty backcountry breakfast, we transfer to Low Gap Trailhead for an out-and-back hike to the summit of Mount Cammerer.
 A series of switchbacks climbs 2,000 feet through beautiful hardwood forest before joining the famous Appalachian Trail.
 We let the famous white blaze lead the way as our guides share stories of intrepid travelers who have hiked the over 2,000 miles of trail from Springer Mountain, GA to Mount Katahdin, ME.
 Our reward is the summit of Mount Cammerer, with its 360-degree views of the majestic Smoky Mountains.
 Our day finishes at our comfortable Signature Camp where we enjoy another scrumptious dinner.
 All meals included.